 Freemasonry is arguably the godfather of old esoteric and spiritual fraternities in the Western World, having been at the very root of the Occult Revival of the late Nineteen Century, inspiring groups from The Theosophical Society and the Hermetic Order of the Golden Dawn, to Thelema and the Ordo Templi Orientis, and further down the line to new religious expression of paganism such as Wicca.

-Here in England (and in Wales, since the Constitution governs both countries), we have under the auspices of United Grand Lodge of England a very chaotic, non linear progression from the Craft Lodge of the first 3 Degrees, towards those other Orders that provide further instruction in Freemasonry – you can see the diagram in one of the picture I attached to this post.
+Here in England (and in Wales, since the Constitution governs both countries), we have under the auspices of United Grand Lodge of England a very chaotic, non linear progression from the Craft Lodge of the first 3 Degrees, towards those other Orders that provide further instruction in Freemasonry – you can see the diagram in one of the picture here on the right.
 The Rite worked in England and Wales is called Emulation, and it has countless different Workings: Bristol, Logic, Nigerian, Taylor’s, Metropolitan… countless really, each providing a slightly different flavour, be it in floorwork, wordings, and so on.

-The other shows the more linear progression of the Scottish Rite and of the York Rite, the two main Rites worked in the United States of America, along with highlights of some of the side Orders: way less than in England, since the two main Rites provide a more coherent repository for the system.
+This other picture on the left shows the more linear progression of the Scottish Rite and of the York Rite, the two main Rites worked in the United States of America, along with highlights of some of the side Orders: way less than in England, since the two main Rites provide a more coherent repository for the system.

 However… things complicate even further when we move from English and American Freemasonry and we start looking at Continental, or French Masonry: sometimes also called Ecossais, or Scottish – since French Masons considered Scotland the true birthplace of the Craft.
 Here not only we will find completely different Rites and Rituals, but also a completely different set of Officers in the Lodge, and a completely different Lodge layout as well.